-Course convenors: Claudia Pazos Alonso and Claire Williams (claudia.pazos-alonso@modlangs.ox.ac.uk)
+Course convenors: Claire Williams (claire.williams@mod-langs.ox.ac.uk) and Hilary Owen (hilary.owen@mod-langs.ox.ac.uk)

 This course examines a selection of key women writers from the Portuguese-speaking world from the 1950s onwards.
 It interrogates the extent to which racial and sexual differences impact on the production, diffusion and consumption of literary texts in an increasingly globalized market.
 What does it mean to be a black woman writing a diary in a favela in mid-20th century Brazil?
 Or to write as a black African woman post-independence and in the present day?
 What can the 'coming of age' biographical experiences of being white and female in Mozambique during the colonial war reveal about conceptualizations of women and nation from a postcolonial perspective?
 The case-studies may include Carolina Maria de Jesus and Conceição Evaristo (Brazil), Noemia de Sousa Lília Momple and Paulina Chiziane (Mozambique), Isabela Figueiredo (Portugal).
 Primary and secondary texts are available in English.